InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/sample_use_cases.md

         }
     ```

-- You can pull data from Bloomberg using the BLP API (not Terminal Connect API) into Finsemble components.
-For example:
+### Share Bloomberg Terminal search data with Finsemble
-  - A user can use the BLP API to search for a particular equity or bond, then this integration can send that data back into one or more Finsemble components.
+A user can use the BLP API to search for a particular equity or bond.
+Then, this integration can send that data back into one or more Finsemble components.

   ```C#
         public static string SecurityLookup(string security)